 If you are planning a trip to Prague then for sure you are going to be exploring the Old Town but don’t forget that the New Town is also nearly 700 years old as well.
 Many people associate the New Town with places like Wenceslas Square or the railway station but there’s another more historic side.
 The Prague New Town Hall opened in 1398 and the associated 70 metre tower was opened in 1456.
-Basic admission to the building/tower was only CZK60 at the time of writing.
+Basic admission to the building/tower was only CZK60 at the time of writing or check the Town Hall Pass post.
 It’s an absolute must-go for people who want rooftop views or people who love to see Gothic and Renaissance architecture.

 1) It was originally opened in 1398 as a fire watchtower so the whole cityscape is visible from the sixth floor viewing gallery of the Prague New Town Hall Tower.

 2) When you hear about “Defenstration” then you’ll likely be hearing it at the Prague Castle.
 Defenstration means being thrown from a window.
 But the one at the Castle in 1618 was the Second Defenstration so where was the first?
 Right here in the New Town Hall in 1419.

 3) From April to October you’ll find lots of mini-events going on either inside the New Town Hall, outside on the street or in their little courtyard.

 4) There’s a semi-permanent exhibition called “Neviditelna”.
 It’s all about putting yourself in the shoes of a blind person and begin to understand the challenges that they face day to day (separate booking required).
 There’s also a “Prague Panorama” exhibition with historic views of Prague.

 5) There’s an on-site “Adventure Game” i.e. solving problems to reach a goal (separate booking required).